RESEARCH STARTER

 Biodiversity

 With such extremes of elevation and temperature, it is not surprising that there is notable biological diversity among the plant and animal populations of the Mojave Desert.
 Telescope Peak, for example, supports a variety of trees, including single-leaf pinyon; limber pine; and, at the highest elevations, bristlecone pine (Pinus longaeva), believed to be one of the oldest living species on Earth.
-By contrast, Badwater Basin, onces an ancient lake, features a pool of brackish water that looks as though it could not support life at all.
-The pool is undrinkable by humans, leaching toxic salts from the surrounding area, but it does not deter pickleweed, aquatic insects, and badwater snails from thriving.
+By contrast, Badwater Basin, once an ancient lake, typically features a pool of brackish water.
+However, in August 2023, remnants of Hurricane Hilary refilled the basin, and an atmospheric river replenished it again in February 2024, creating a temporary lake (often called Lake Manly) several miles long.
+The pool is undrinkable for humans, leaching toxic salts from the surrounding area, yet it does not deter pickleweed, aquatic insects, or badwater snails from thriving.

 The climate of the Mojave Desert varies from west to east.
 The western desert is more typical of California’s mediterranean climate—with hot, dry summers and cool, wet winters—while the eastern Mojave has a more balanced pattern of summer and winter moisture.
 Utah agave, Spanish bayonet, Mojave yucca, and grasses such as galleta are found more often in the east, where summer rain falls, while winter flowers like desert coreopsis, goldfields, and California poppy are found in the western portion of the desert during the wet winter season.
 The Mojave’s dune systems also support unique plant and animal species such as Eureka dune grass and the Mojave fringe-toed lizard.

 Some animals living in the Mojave have developed physical attributes that allow them to survive in the extreme desert climate.
 The Mojave ground squirrel and jackrabbit have light-colored coats that reflect the heat.
 The multicolored coat of the coyote allows it to stalk prey among rocks and in sandy washes.
-The venomous Mojave green rattlesnake has a neurotoxin that is considered to be ten times as strong as that of other North American rattlesnakes, allowing it to hunt quickly and efficiently.
+The venomous Mojave green rattlesnake contains a potent neurotoxin (often called Mojave toxin) that can cause paralysis and is ten times as strong as that of other North American rattlesnakes, allowing it to hunt quickly and efficiently.
 Most desert animals hunt or forage for food at dawn or after the sun goes down.

 Effects of Human Activity